 The computational specialization includes at least 9 hours of courses that increase the student's depth of understanding of computational methods in a specific area, as approved by the student's academic advisor.
 These courses must go beyond "using computers" to deepen understanding of computational methods, preferably in the context of some application domain.

 The application specialization includes at least 9 hours of courses that increase depth of understanding in an application field; these need not be computation-focused courses.
 At least nine hours of PhD courses must be courses that do not carry the CS/CSE course designation.
 Hours taken as part of the computation and/or application specialization can be used to fulfill this requirement.

 Math Students.
-Students who have Mathematics as their home unit are required to take at least 9 hours having the MATH course designation (and not crosslisted with other departments), and Additional requirements may apply depending on the student's home unit.
+Students who choose Mathematics as their home unit are required to take at least 9 hours having the MATH course designation (and not cross listed with other departments), and are expected to have a strong background in Mathematics.

 Doctoral Thesis.
 Students are required to complete a doctoral thesis reporting the results of independent research that advance the state-of-the-art in the CSE discipline.
 The dissertation must be successfully defended to the students dissertation research committee.

 For further details, please see the CSE Graduate Student Handbook.